Automotive industry in Japan: Export expansion

 Exports of passenger cars increased nearly two hundred-fold in the sixties compared to the previous decade, and were now up to 17.0 percent of the total production.
 This though, was still only the beginning.
 Rapidly increasing domestic demand and the expansion of Japanese car companies into foreign markets in the 1970s further accelerated growth.
+The Japanese initially targeted Southeast Asia (after 1955), Australia (1960), and South Africa.
+They then began targeting the European market, at first specifically countries without their own car industry and with similar road conditions to Japan - entering Finland and Greece in 1962, adding the Netherlands and Denmark in 1963 and gradually expanding.
+After halting initial efforts in the United States, Toyota and Nissan developed specific models for that market in the mid-1960s and sales finally took off, with 1965 being a breakthrough year for both.

 Effects of the 1973 Arab Oil Embargo accelerated vehicle exports along with the exchange rate of the Japanese yen to the U.S. Dollar, UK Pound, and West German Deutsche Mark.
 Passenger car exports rose from 100,000 in 1965 to 1,827,000 in 1975.
 Automobile production in Japan continued to increase rapidly after the 1970s, as Mitsubishi (as Dodge vehicles) and Honda began selling their vehicles in the US.
 Even more brands came to America and abroad during the 1970s, and by the 1980s, the Japanese manufacturers were gaining a major foothold in the US and world markets.